gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 ```

 Luckily, there's a pretty stable API that lets us import modules using the same
 path.
-Here is how it works:
+Here's how it works:

 ```js
 var Logs = await runtime.loadLegacyModule(